Composing the Tinnitus Suites: 2015

 Composing the Tinnitus Suites: 2015 (a, b, c, and d)

 In 2015, many new mutations developed in my ongoing project, Composing the Tinnitus Suites.
-I staged the project four times that year, twice at Wesleyan University, once in Connecticut, and finally in Dublin, Ireland—the first time the Lady’.
+I staged the project four times that year, twice at Wesleyan University, once in Connecticut, and finally in Dublin, Ireland—the first time the Lady’s harp made it overseas!
 The two outstanding developments I’ll mention in these pages are the creation of a Tinnitus Trio—the first time I successfully combined the Lady’s Harp with conventional instrumentalists, namely my collaborators Cleek Schrey and Ron Shalom; and the first self-operating installation of the Lady’s Harp—in which I discovered how to truly convert the Lady’s Harp away from a “concert instrument” and into a “gallery piece”.

 I was invited to stage a new version of Composing the Tinnitus Suites at an art exhibit called Trauma, hosted by The Science Gallery at Trinity University.
 In Ireland!
 The art gallery suits the Lady’s Harp well—the forces that organize concert halls cannot often host a 12-27 foot long instrument, that may or may not be drilled into walls or floorboards.
 Even after creating my “portable version” in 2014, I realized that I still required some careful time to set up and tune the instrument—and for this, days rather than hours are the correct unit of measurement.
 But ultimately, whatever form this installation or instrument took, the presentation was consistently the same—I performed Composing the Tinnitus Suites upon it as a concert instrument.